Kane County Child Support Attorneys

 Child Support Lawyers Serving St. Charles, Aurora, Batavia, and Throughout Northern Illinois

-When going through a divorce that involves children, there are a number of issues that must be decided including which parent is obligated to paying child support.
+When going through a divorce that involves children, there are a number of issues that must be decided, including which parent is obligated to pay child support.
 Child support is typically paid to the parent who is awarded the bulk of the parenting time.
-In 2016, there were numerous changes made to the Illinois Marriage and Marriage Dissolution Act, which addresses issues such as child custody (now allocation of parental responsibilities) and child support.
+In 2016 and 2017, there were numerous changes made to the Illinois Marriage and Dissolution of Marriage Act, which addressed issues such as child custody (now allocation of parental responsibilities) and child support.

 Calculating Child Support in Illinois

-If you are involved in a divorce, legal separation, or paternity matter that includes child support issues, contact Shaw Family Law, P.C. by calling 630-206-3300 to schedule a free consultation.
+If you are involved in a divorce, legal separation, or paternity matter that includes child support issues, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 We will further explain how child support is determined in Illinois and how the law will be applied to your specific case.
 From our office in St. Charles, we serve clients throughout Kane County, DuPage County, DeKalb County, Kendall County, and across Northern Illinois.